sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 - **Docker**: Docker's main purpose is to package and containerize applications and then ship them and run them anywhere and any number of times.
 - **KERNEL**: The kernel is a core component of an operating system that enables communication between software applications and the underlying hardware.
 It acts as a bridge, managing system resources (like CPU, memory, and I/O devices) and ensuring that applications can safely and efficiently interact with the hardware without needing to manage those resources directly.
 - **Image**: is a template/package used to create containers.
 They can be pulled from the repository or can be built from a `Dockerfile`.
-- Containers: are running instances of images that are isolated and have their own environments and set of processes.
+- **Containers**: are running instances of images that are isolated and have their own environments and set of processes.
 -   ```bash
         # commands on the new docker demo instance
         sudo apt-get update